drvinceknight/pfm/book/tools-for-mathematics/02-algebra/why/main.md

 This creates a **finite** ordered tuple of the solutions.
 We can use concepts that are covered in {ref}`how_to_access_particular_elements_in_a_tuple` to access them directly.
-Because there are two roots we can use the following to create two new variables:
+Because there are two roots you can use the following to create two new variables:

 ```{code-cell} ipython3